 - in smoothies

 In what ways do you like to use coconut butter?
-Do you have recipes you could share with us in the comments using this treat?
+Do you have recipes you could share with us in the comments?

 Yield: About 2 cups

-Option 1 in a Blend Tec or other high-powered blender: Place coconut in and turn the machine on to level 1 or 2.
+- Option 1 in a Blend Tec or other high-powered blender: Place coconut in and turn the machine on to level 1 or 2.
 The mixture will quickly climb the sides and leave a empty space around the blade (image at right).
 Turn off, scrape the sides down, and repeat this process, many times!
+OR, if you feel confident enough, just leave the lid off, and using a spatula or other long handled instrument, just keep pushing the climbing coconut back into the vortex, careful not to get your instrument in the blade!
 Eventually, the heat from the machine starts releasing the oil, and the mixture will start to move freely without any scraping.
 Once liquified and running smoothly (below), puree for about a minute or two until silky smooth!
 Store in an airtight container in the pantry.
 Once cooled, the butter will harden.

 If you add some coconut oil to the mixture, it will be slightly more spreadable at room temp.
-I prefer to just heat the butter slightly for 20 seconds in the microwave, or when it is actually warm outside in NW, this takes care of itself!
+But through the winter, the butter is hard!
+For smoothies, I just chisel some out for use.
+For other uses, I prefer to just heat the butter slightly for 20 seconds in the microwave, or leave it a warm place on my stove.
+When it is actually warm outside here in the NW, this takes care of itself. and the butter remains more soft.